Single-cell Imaging and Tracking

 A spatial plot created by the HoloMonitor Single-cell Tracking software, showing that one cell stands out among the other cells by having a clear directional movement.

 Video showing L929 cells, first untreated and thereafter treated with colcemid.
 Notice how the chemotherapy drug dramatically reduces cell motility.

 In addition to cell motion, HoloMonitor quantifies a wide range of morphological properties of tracked cells, for example, cell volume, area, thickness, irregularity and roughness.
 Each of these properties may be plotted as time series to observe and quantify how they vary over time and over cell divisions.

-In the above time-series, the cell volume of a single cell is tracked during its cell division, showing a steep increase in volume before division followed by an immediate halving of the cell volume when the cell has divided.
+In the above time-series, the cell volume of a single cell is imaged and tracked during division, showing a steep increase in volume before division followed by an immediate halving of the cell volume after division.